ABOUT INTERNATIONAL ICE PATROL (IIP)

 Fixed wing Coast Guard aircraft conduct the primary reconnaissance work for the Ice Patrol.
 Ice reconnaissance flights are made on the average of five days every other week during the ice season.
 The mainstay of the Ice Patrol flights since 1962 has been the C-130 long range surveillance aircraft.
 IIP is currently using the HC-130J model operated out of Elizabeth City, NC.
 The usual patrol time for these long range multi-engine planes is between 5 to 7 hours, with each flight covering an expanse of water of 30,000 square miles or more.
 Information concerning ice conditions is collected primarily from air surveillance flights and ships operating in or passing through the ice area.

-All the iceberg data is fed into a computer model at the IIP Operations Center along with ocean current and wind data.
+All the iceberg data are fed into a computer model at the IIP Operations Center along with ocean current and wind data.
 Using this information, the model predicts the drift of the icebergs.
 Each day, the predicted iceberg locations are used to estimate the iceberg limit.
 This limit is incorporated into our daily products, the NAIS Iceberg Bulletin and NAIS Iceberg Chart.
 These products are available to users and the general public by several means, including INMARSAT SafetyNet, NAVTEX, SITOR, and the world-wide web.

 Except for the years of the two World Wars, the International Ice Patrol has conducted each season since 1913.
 During the period the Ice Patrol has amassed an enviable safety record with not a single reported loss of life or property due to collision with an iceberg outside the advertised limit in the vicinity of the Grand Banks.
 However, the potential for a catastrophe still exists, as evidenced by numerous collisions with icebergs by ships transiting through the Ice Patrol iceberg limit through the years.
 You may view the history of the International Ice Patrol in more detail in our IIP History section